Quebec's roadmap to reopening is coming. How we got here and what to expect | CBC News

 Premier François Legault is, at long last, set to announce a roadmap to reopen the province.
 Details will be announced at a 5 p.m. news conference on Tuesday.

+"We have a complete plan.
+That means, what will happen in homes, what will happen at the Bell Centre, and what will happen in our lives in general," the premier said on Monday.

+"It should be a plan more beneficial for this upcoming summer compared to last summer because vaccinations are going well and we didn't have that last summer."

-But Legault has already indicated the lifting of measures will be gradual and will depend on the epidemiological situation.
+Legault had already indicated the lifting of measures will be gradual and will depend on the epidemiological situation.

 Experts say there will need to be other considerations, including striking the right balance as the toll on the public grows more than a year into the pandemic.